MaxHilsdorf/single_label_audio_processing_pipeline/README.md

 -----------------------------------
 ## 1. What is SLAPP?
 __SLAPP__ is a data processing pipeline suitable for a wide range of single label audio classification tasks.
 Currently, it is able to transform a dataset of labeled mp3 files into a dataset of melspectrograms split into train-, validation- and test data.
-SLAPP is a __work-in-progress__ project.
-Although its main components are already functional, I am still working on a clean documentation and a suitable repository structure to make SLAPP as easy to use as possible.
-The full release is scheduled for __6th of September 2022__.
-See section 7 for current status updates.

 -----------------------------------